amandacndido/CroctChallenge/Product-Challenge_Croct.md

 **Scenario: Accessing Terms of service
-> Given that I want to acces the Terms of service
+> Given that I am in the Sign up screen
 >
+> And I insert all necessary information
+>
 > And I click the "Terms of services" section on the sign up screen
 >
-> Then I should be redirectioned to a new page that contain all Terms of service
+> Then I should see a popup notification that contains all Terms of service

 **Scenario: Accessing Privacy policy